On this page

 2. Respond in full to the question

-- ensure that each requirement of the question is addressed
+- Make sure that each requirement of the question is addressed.

-- provide evidence of relevant, recent experience (i.e. no more than three years old) and demonstrate capabilities
+- Provide evidence of relevant, recent experience – no longer than three years old – and demonstrate your capabilities.

-- demonstrate that you are in a unique position to provide the service
+- Demonstrate you're in a unique position to provide the service.

-Address each question as if your capabilities, strengths, people and other resources are unknown to the Evaluator.
+Address each question as if your capabilities, strengths, people and other resources are unknown to the Evaluator by describing:

-- describe reference projects or sites in detail and state how this is relevant to the requirements of the tender (Specifications); don’t rely on past experience without describing it in a tender
+- how previous projects or sites are relevant to the requirements of the tender (i.e. Specifications) – don't rely on past experience without describing it in a tender

-- describe how your resources are appropriate for the job.
+- how your resources are appropriate for the job.

-- ensure that each key capability criteria listed in the Evaluation Criteria and Specifications is addressed across the references you have provided.
+- Make sure that each key capability criteria listed in the Evaluation Criteria and Specifications are addressed across the references you've provided.

 5. Embrace duplication